 The 5 Whys method does have some limitations.

-- The person leading the 5 Whys must have expert knowledge about the problem and possible issues.
+- The person leading the 5 Whys method must have expert knowledge about the problem and possible issues.
 If the cause is unknown to the person doing the problem-solving, the method may not lead to the true cause.
 In the earlier example, it’s unlikely that someone with zero mechanical knowledge would have noticed the missing filter on the pump intake.

-- The success of the method relies on the skill of the facilitator.
+- The success of the method relies heavily on the skill of the facilitator.
 One wrong answer may completely throw off the questioning, leading to a wrong conclusion.